Elina González Acha de Correa Morales: Early life

 Elina González Acha was born on 20 January 1861 in Chivilcoy, Buenos Aires Province, Argentina.
 She attended the School of the Irish Sisters (Escuela de Hermanas Irlandesas) in Chivilcoy and studied French and drawing at home.
 Her mother, Cristina Acha, who was Basque, enrolled her in the President Roque Sáenz Peña National Normal School of Professors Nº 1 (École Nacional Normal de Profesores Nº 1 "Presidente Roque Sáenz Peña") in 1875.
 González graduated in 1879, becoming one of the first alumni of the Argentine normal school system, and began teaching.
 She continued her own studies in English, French, German, Latin and drawing.
 In 1887, she took a position to work at the Public Museum (Museo Publico) of Buenos Aires and applied to enter the Argentine Geographic Institute in 1888.
 In 1890, she began teaching at the Escuela Normal de Belgrano, but resigned for a post as the chair of geography at the Escuela Mariano Acosta.
 After Ernestina A. López founded the Liceo Nacional de Señoritas later that same year, González became the school's Professor of Geography and Natural Sciences.

 González also was married that year to Lucio Correa Morales, who would become the first renowned Argentine sculptor and they had seven children in quick succession.
 The couple ran an intellectual household and had many visitors from among the elite intelligentsia, as well as receiving delegations of indigenous peoples seeking their help with securing their ancestral rights.
-They were among those who advocated for promoting women's education and worked on strategies to defend the land claims of the Ona indigenous people.
+They were among those who advocated for promoting women's education and worked on strategies to defend the land claims of the indigenous Selkʼnam people.
 In 1900, González joined the National Council of Women (Consejo Nacional de Mujeres) and completed two oil paintings on canvas, Cabeza and Amalita.

 Continuing her own education while teaching, González studied with Eduardo Ladislao Holmberg, collecting insects, learning to embalm birds and began to publish books.
 Her first publication, Geografía elemental: Libro 1 (Elementary Geography: First Book) was published in 1903 and was a textbook for teaching primary students.
 This was quickly followed by Ensayo de Geografía Argentina: Parte Física (Essay of Argentine Geography: Physical part) published in 1904 and two reading primers, Isondú and Isopós.
 She also became one of the members of the executive committee of the Women's Library Association (Asociación de Bibliotecas de Mujeres), which was organized by women to improve reading.
 Her textbook Isondú received a silver medal at the Louisiana Purchase Exposition in St. Louis, Missouri in 1904.
 Over the next several years, González continued teaching and participated in numerous international conferences, presenting papers on geographic topics.
 She also participated along with her friends Elisa Bachofen, Argentina's first woman civil engineer; Julianne Dilenius, first PhD of Anthropology in the country; Cecilia Grierson, first Argentine female physician; and Berta Wernicke, first woman professor of physical education and promoter of women's participation in the Olympic Games, in pressing for the enfranchisement of women and their political equality.
 She retired from teaching in 1910.